Bill Belichick: Cleveland Browns (1991–1995)

 From 1991 until 1995, Belichick was the head coach of the Cleveland Browns.
-During his tenure in Cleveland, he compiled a 36–44 record, leading the team to the playoffs in 1994, his only winning year with the team.
-Coincidentally, his one playoff victory during his Browns tenure was achieved against the New England Patriots, who were coached by former Giants head coach Bill Parcells, in the Wild Card Round during that postseason.
-In Belichick's last season in Cleveland, the Browns finished 5–11, despite starting 3–1.
+During his tenure in Cleveland, Belichick compiled a 36–44 record, leading the team to the playoffs in 1994, his only winning year with the team.
+Coincidentally, Belichick's lone playoff victory during his Browns tenure was achieved against the New England Patriots, who were coached by former Giants head coach Bill Parcells, in the Wild Card Round during that postseason.
+In Belichick's final season in Cleveland, the Browns finished 5–11 despite starting 3–1.
 One of his most controversial moves was cutting quarterback Bernie Kosar midway through the 1993 season.
 Kosar was signed by the Dallas Cowboys two days later and won a Super Bowl with the Cowboys in Super Bowl XXVIII as a backup.
 In November 1995, in the middle of the ongoing football season, Browns owner Art Modell had announced he would move his franchise to Baltimore after the season.
-After first being given assurances that he would coach the new team that would later become the Baltimore Ravens, Belichick was instead fired on February 14, 1996, one week after the shift was officially announced.
+After first being given assurances that he would coach the new team that would later become the Baltimore Ravens, Belichick was instead fired on February 14, 1996, a week after the shift was officially announced.

+In the 2013 episode of A Football Life on the Cleveland Browns relocation controversy, many sports journalists who had covered the Browns at the time had said that in retrospective, Belichick had laid the groundwork for the Ravens success in the ensuing decades including their win in Super Bowl XXXV (with Cleveland holdovers Matt Stover and Rob Burnett still with the team at that point), setting up the infrastructure by giving recently retired tight end Ozzie Newsome his first front-office job and had planned on drafting Ray Lewis in the 1996 NFL draft if Belichick and the team stayed in Cleveland.
+(Indeed, the newly christened Ravens did draft Lewis, who went on to a 17-year Hall of Fame career with the team.)
+Those who had covered the Browns went on to state that if the original Browns had stayed in Cleveland, Belichick would have seen his work through.
+For his part, Belichick stated that he was able to learn from some mistakes he had made with the Browns while largely sticking to his blueprint from Cleveland when resurrecting the Patriots, such as factoring in off-the-field issues that can affect performance.
+Among those interviewed, the consensus was that Belichick's failure in Cleveland had more to do with Modell's financial struggles (even paying a young Scott Pioli only $14,000/year—equivalent to $32,447 in 2024—as a scout) that eventually led the NFL to force the sale of the Ravens to Steve Bisciotti than Belichick's own doing.